Bristow, Oklahoma: Economy

 From its inception, Bristow's economy centered on agriculture, and specifically on growing and processing cotton.
 By the early 1900s, Bristow had seven cotton gins and two cotton-seed oil mills.
 Additionally, other farmers in the area produced corn, peanuts, Irish potatoes, and fruits.

 Oil and natural gas were discovered nearby in 1914 - 1915, producing an economic boom lasting until 1923.
 The boom also caused a population spike.
 According to the Encyclopedia of Oklahoma History and Culture, nearly 31,000 people lived within a few miles radius of Bristow in 1920.

 Although the boom cooled by 1925, by 1930 the city was the site of three oil refineries, four pipeline facilities and offices for several petroleum-related companies.
 KFRU, one of Oklahoma's first radio stations, started broadcasting from Bristow in January 1925.

 Some manufacturing facilities were added during the 1960s, including Bristow Mattress Factory, the Glassmarc Corporation (manufacturer of fiberglass boats and other items), Artemis Incorporated (manufacturer of women's garments), and the U.S. Carpet Company.

+Kratos Defense & Security Solutions is expected to open a jet engine production line in 2026, initially creating 60 jobs.